noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 #### Subnetting

-- the process of dividing a network into smaller network sections
+- the process of dividing a network into smaller logical networks that exist within a single Class A, B, or C network to isolate groups of hosts together
+  - each data link on a network must have a unique sub/network ID.
+    - with every node on that data link being a member of the same network (or subnet)
+    - Any device, or gateway, that connects N sub/networks has N distinct IP addresses, one for each sub/network that it interconnects.
-  - helps to isolate groups of hosts together, which can improve routing efficiency, network management control, and network security
+  - improve routing efficiency, network management control, and network security
-  - creates multiple logical networks that exist within a single Class A, B, or C network
+    - network traffic can travel a shorter distance without passing through unnecessary routers to reach its destination
 - subnet: i.e. sub-network; a logical organization of connected network devices
-  - is a network inside a network.
-  - make networks more efficient because network traffic can travel a shorter distance without passing through unnecessary routers to reach its destination
 - subnet mask: important for IPv4 addresses because the IP address doesn't give any information on the network size
   - for internal usage within a network to determine if a host is on the local or remote subnet
     - e.g. 205.0.125.100